W. Cory Reiss

-Sure, the law provides plot points and parameters that every story in court needs to follow, but the lawyer fleshes it out by finding compelling facts and arranging them for impact.
+The law provides plot points and rules that every story needs to follow in court, but the lawyer fleshes it out by finding compelling facts and arranging them for impact.

 Every discovery request or deposition is an opportunity to build a better story than the other side.
 Every argument sharpens that story.
 At trial, that story unfolds before a jury’s eyes.

 I’ve been telling other people’s stories most of my life, and that’s how I approach the litigation process.

 My broad legal practice covers business litigation, ranging from complex cases in the North Carolina Business Court to more straightforward contract disputes, personal injury, and wrongful death cases, including medical malpractice.

 But whatever type of case, I use investigative instincts honed over more than 14 years as a professional journalist before turning to the Bar.

 I exited the University of Virginia in 1994 skilled in various forms of writing and on a mission to get to the bottom of things.
 A freelance writer and part-time newspaper reporter while still in school, I became a full-time journalist upon graduating and then managing editor of a weekly newspaper that won numerous awards.

 In 1997, I joined the Wilmington Morning Star (now the Star-News), where I primarily covered state and federal courts, laying the foundation for my interest in law.
 I then became the New York Times Regional Media Group Correspondent in Washington, D.C., covering Capitol Hill, the Supreme Court, and federal agencies for 14 daily newspapers in six states as well as the New York Times News Service.

 But the old courts beat beckoned me.
 In 2007, I entered the Wake Forest University School of Law, where I was a teaching assistant for legal writing and a leader on the Dean’s List, Law Review and my trial team.